nullvar2000/talos/README.md

 ```

 ## Notes
-Changing the talos version variable doesn't upgrade cluster, apparently there is no way to update the cluster with the provisioner.
+1. Changing the talos version variable doesn't upgrade cluster, apparently there is no way to update the cluster with the provisioner.
+2. volume configs not really working

 # Manual commands
 gen secrets - talosctl gen secrets -o secrets.yaml